by Texas Homesteader ~

 I noticed that when there was a hearty increase in our monthly income we never really saw it.
 Perhaps it just got gobbled up in extra fast food, shopping trips and convenience items.
 Or maybe the all-allusive the money-hiding boogy man!
 I have no idea, the extra financial cushion just vanished.
 There was more money coming in but no more money in the coffers at the end of the month.
 Have you noticed that as well?

 But I was pleasantly surprised to discover likewise when income was slashed (hard) that the same principle materializes.
 We simply lived according to our reduced income.
 And although adjustments had to be made I never really noticed a severe hardship because of it.

-So the lesson here is that people typically automatically adjust to their income.
+So the lesson here is that people typically automatically adjust somewhat to their income.
 But if you can grab the bull by the horns and make adjustments now, your transition will be made much easier.

 Helpful Financial Tips For Saving Money

 Here are some things I’ve written about dealing with crunched finances:

 In our case since I was moving to self-employment, I was able to act on a great many money-saving features.
 That’s because of our lifestyle changes I found myself with more time than money.